rmwatson5/Sitemap-Generation/README.md

 Future Enhancements:

 Later I will create an update to clear the cache of the sitemap rendering whenever a page gets updated, added, or removed.
 Also, it will notify your google, bing, yahoo or any other search providers that your sitemap has updated.
 Stay tuned!

+# Included in installation
+Sitecore Items:
+1. Sitemap Page Template (/sitecore/templates/SEO/Sitemap Page)
+2. Sitemap Settings Template (/sitecore/templates/SEO/Sitemap Settings)
+3. Sitemap Rendering (/sitecore/layout/Renderings/SEO/Sitemap)
+4. Sitemap Layout (/sitecore/layout/Layouts/SitemapLayout)

+Files:
+1. SBR.Sitemap.dll (\Website\bin\SBR.Sitemap.dll)
+2. SitemapLayout.cshtml (\Website\Views\Layouts\SitemapLayout.cshtml)
+3. Sitemap.cshtml (\Website\Views\Sitemap\Sitemap.cshtml)

+# Instructions for Installation

+A wildcard page template will be created under the path /sitecore/templates/SEO/Sitemap Page.
+The presentation details of the standard values of this page have been configured with a layout that just has a placeholder of "body."
+There is only one rendering - Sitemap.
+The rendering is located under /sitecore/layout/Renderings/SEO/Sitemap.
+The caching is turned on by default for this rendering.

+The Sitemap page template has two fields: "Extra Sitemap Pages," and "Item Buckets For Wildcard."
+The Extra Sitemap Pages field is a multi list with search used for if you need to include any pages in your sitemap that are not under your site root.
+The Item Buckets For Wildcard field is a multi list with search to include any item buckets that you may use for wildcards.
+The sitemap processor will call the sitecore Link Manager so if you set up your url generation for wildcards in a custom Link Provider, the urls will be generated as expected.

+BASIC SETUP:
+1. Right click under your start path and select "Insert from template"
+2. Select Sitemap Page and name the page Sitemap
+3. Publish

+SETUP WITH EXTRA PAGES:
+1. Follow the basic setup procedures
+2. On your sitemap page, select any extra pages you want to have included in your sitemap under Extra Sitemap Pages
+3. For wildcard pages, select the item bucket the pages you want to include are under.

+NOTE: You must make sure you have each of your pages (not including pages you select under Extra Sitemap Pages) inherit from a Sitemap Settings template located under /sitecore/templates/SEO/Sitemap Settings

+** Need to make enhancements specific to your site? ** The controller I created for this Sitemap is completely overridable from writing how the pages are retreived to creating an empty virtual method to retreive any extra pages that I have not thought of.